Diagnostic Radiology Residency Rotations & Schedule

 ER shifts are designed to help first year residents gain invaluable experience and interpretation of ER cases prior to independent call.
 All residents will rotate through ultrasound, CT, abdomen, and neuro CT prior to starting the ER shift to be sure they have adequate exposure to the core radiology rotations.

-Residents on the ER shift are expected to come into the department at noon to attend conference and start their rotation at 1:30 PM.
-The first half of the ER rotation is interpretation of ER plain films until 4:30 PM with a half-hour break for dinner.
+Residents on the ER shift are expected to come into the department at noon to attend conference and start their rotation at 1:30 pm.

-From 5:00 to 9:00 PM, residents shift gears to primarily interpret CT scans from the ER, with occasional ER ultrasound and plain film examinations.
-Residents are responsible for primary interpretation and dictation and cases are immediately reviewed with attending radiologists, who are in-house until 9:00 PM.
+On this shift, residents primarily interpret CT scans from the ER, with occasional ER ultrasound and plain film examinations.
+Residents are responsible for primary interpretation and dictation and cases are immediately reviewed with attending radiologists, who are in-house until 9:00 pm.

 In addition to being the first to recognize and interpret abnormal CT scans, residents will gain good insight into multitasking—answering the pager, dealing with logistics in terms of protocolling, coordination of examinations and communicating results to clinicians.
 Your ER rotation is the natural progression of a first-year radiology resident towards taking independent call, all the while being immediately supervised by attending radiologists.